LLD (Melbourne), PhD (UNSW), LLB (Hons) (UQ), BEcon (UQ)

 3. Systemic global financial regulation with a focus on sovereign debt: My research (a) produced the seminal work on the evolution of the secondary market in emerging markets debt; (b) analysed the role, and potential for misuse, of ratio swaps of such debt; (c) identified how the Brady Plan (the principal policy response to the debt crisis of 1982) was crafted not in the US Treasury as commonly believed, but in Brazil and Mexico; and (d) analysed the potential and pitfalls of debt-for-development exchanges.
 My research on the impact of sovereign debt on the people of Argentina was quoted by Argentina in its brief to the US Supreme Court in a major case.
 My research on debt-for-development exchanges directly contributed to Australia undertaking its first such exchange with Indonesia, with proceeds used to fight tuberculosis in Indonesia.

-King & Wood Mallesons Professor of International Finance Law
+KPMG Law -- King & Wood Mallesons Professor of Disruptive Innovation and Law

 - RP Buckley, “Reconceptualizing Global Financial Regulation” (2016) 36(2) Oxford Journal of Legal Studies 242-271.